Chart Color Schemes

 Mount Morgan features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 52.1% of all households, including 13.6% couples with children, 22.7% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 47.9%, with lone person households at 43.0% and group households comprising 5.1%.
-The median household size is 2.0 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 52.1% of all households, including 13.6% couples with children, 22.7% couples without children, and 13.3% single parent families.
+Non-family households comprise the remaining 47.9%, with lone person households at 43.0% and group households making up 5.1%.
+The median household size is 2.0 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households